ejstover/GreatMigration/README.md

 * Python 3.9+
 * `python3-venv` package (Linux) for virtual environments
 * Git and pip
-* Mist API token with rights to read and modify switches
+* Mist API token with rights to read (to populate drop downs) and modify (optional, only necessary if you push changes) switches

 ### Quick start